 France remains one of the top three investor countries in Cameroon, with the United States and Malaysia.
 The French presence relies on a hundred or so subsidiaries of French groups, active in the hydrocarbon, agri-food, cement, wood, construction, telecommunications and logistics sectors.
 The establishment of around 200 SME-SMIs founded by Franco-Cameroonians also testifies to the vitality of the economic ties established between the two countries.

-In order to best meet the needs of its clients on the Cameroonian market, Simon Associés has entered into an alliance in the form of a transnational agreement with the firm Henri Job.
+In order to meet the needs of its customers on the Cameroonian market, Simon Associés has developed privileged relations with economic and legal partners locally.

 The Democratic Republic of Congo (DR Congo) has a narrow 50-km coastal strip running along the Atlantic Ocean, just north of the mouth of the Congo River.
-The country covers 2,345,000 sq.kms, more than four times the size of France.
-With an estimated population of 70 million, DR Congo is the fourth most populous country in Africa and the most populous French-speaking country.
+The country covers 2,345,409 sq.kms, more than four times the size of France.
+With a GDP of US$41,62 billion and an estimated population close to 78 million, DR Congo is the fourth most populous country in Africa and the most populous French-speaking country (source: World Bank, 2017).

 Given its natural and mining resources, the economic potential of the Democratic Republic of Congo is considerable.
 The country occupies a central and strategic place in the region, bordered to the west by the Republic of Congo, to the north by the Central African Republic and South Sudan, to the east by Uganda, the Rwanda, Burundi and Tanzania (separated from Congo by Lake Tanganyika) and to the south by Angola.